-EAServer requires version 1.3.1 of the Java Development Kit (JDK) from Sun Microsystems.
+EAServer requires version 1.3.1 of the Java Development Kit (JDK) from HP.
 You can optionally run servers with JDK 1.4.2 instead.
 By default, JDK 1.3.1 and the optional JDK versions that you select are installed with EAServer.
-You can also configure the installation to use an existing version, as long as it is of the required patch level as listed in Table 1-1.
+You can also configure the installation to use an existing version, as long as it is of the required patch level as listed in Table 1-1 on page 4.

-JDK version Patch level Notes

-1.3.1 11 This version is required to run EAServer

-Manager, jagtool, and other tools.
-It is also the

-default for running servers.

-1.4.2 06 This version is required to run the Web services

-toolkit.
-With JDK 1.4, the client and server

-virtual machines (VMs) are supported; the

-classic VM is not.
+JDK version Patch level Notes 1.3.1 10 This version is required to run EAServer Manager, jagtool, and other tools.
+It is also the default for running servers.
+1.4.1 03 This version is required to run the Web services toolkit.
+With JDK 1.4, the client and server virtual machines (VMs) are supported; the classic VM is not.